Xifu2018/AWS_SAA_NOTE/readme.md

     2. Update name server records on 3rd party website to use Route 53 name servers

-## Solutions Architecture Discussions Overview

-### Stateless Web App: WhatIsTheTime.com
-* goal:
-    * allows peopel to know what time it is
-    * we don't need a database
-    * start small and can accept downtime
-    * fully scale vertically and horizontally, no downtime
-* solution:
-    * public t2 with elastic ip
-    * t2.micro >> m5
-    * downtime while upgrading to m5
-    * scale horizontally, more m5
-    * setup Route53 with TTL 1 hour
-        * use A Record
-        * setup security group rules
-    * setup ELB (public) + Health Checks linking to private m5 instances
-        * use Alias record
-    * setup auto-scaling group for EC2 instances (to scale-in and scale-out)
-    * adding Multi AZ to ELB
-    * reserved instances to achieve cost savings

-### Stateful Web App: MyClothes.com
-* goal:
-    * MyCLothes.com allows people to buy clothes online
-    * There's a shopping cart
-        * user should not lose their shopping cart
-    * website is having hundreds of users at the same time
-    * need to scale, maintain horizontal scalability and keep web application as stateless as possible
-* solution:
-    * Route53 connects to ELB (Multi AZ | Stickiness) which link to private EC2 in multiple AZs
-        * downside: if m5 goes down, user loses the shopping cart
-        * solution - sending content in Web Cookies and achieve stateless
-            * downside: security risk (cookie can be altered); must be validated; must be less than 4KB
-            * solution - sending session_id in Web Cookies and EC2 writes/retrieves session data on ElastiCache
-                * Multi AZ to increase availability
-            * writes/retrieves data onto DynamoDB for NoSql data and RDS for structured data
-                * with read replica for scaling reads
-                * multiple AZ to increase availability
-            * stickiness is not needed if using Cookies
-    * security:
-        * public to Route53 and ELB;
-        * security group from the LB and EC2 and between Eco and ElastiCache / RDS

-### Stateful Web App: MyWordPress.com
-* goal:
-    * a fully scalable WordPress website
-    * to access and correctly display picture uploads
-    * user data and the blog content stored in a MySQL database
-* solution:
-    * similar to previous MyClothes.com example with Aurora MySQL  (Multi AZ | Read Replica)
-    * store image with EBS
-        * downside: EBS works well with one EC2 instance only (single instance ,app) can't easily sync between EBS
-        * solution: storing image with EFS connected with ENI to each EC2 (distributed app)

-### Instantiating Application Quickly
-* when launching a full stack (EC2, EBS, RDS), it can take time to:
-    * install applications
-    * insert initial (or recovery) data
-    * configure everything
-    * launch the application
-* EC2 Instances:
-    * **Golden AMI**: install your applications, OS dependencies etc beforehand
-    * **Bootstrap using User Data**: for dynamic configuration, use User Data scripts
-    * **Hybrid**: mix Golden AMI and User Data (Elastic Beanstalk)
-* RDS Database:
-    * restore from a snapshot: the database will have schemas and data ready
-* EBS Volumes:
-    * restore from a snapshot: the disk will already be formatted and have data

-### Beanstalk Overview
-* Developer problems on AWS
-    * managing infrastructure
-    * deploying code
-    * configuring all the database, load balancers, etc
-    * scaling concerns
-    * while most web APPs have the same architecture: ALB + ASG
-* ElasticBeanStalk Overview:
-    * provides a developer centric view of deploying an app on AWS
-    * it uses all the necessary components: EC2, ASG, ELB, RDS, etc.
-    * user has the full control over the configuration
-        * while only needs to be responsible for the application code
-    * ElasticBeanStalk is free managed service but you pay for the underlying instances
-        * instance configuration / OS is handled by BeanStalk
-			* automatically handles capacity provisioning, load balancing,
-			* scaling, application, health monitoring, instance configuration
-			* etc
-        * deployment strategy is configurable but performed by ElasticBeanStalk
-    * 3 architecture models:
-        * single instance deployment: good for dev
-        * LB + ASG: great for production or pre-production web applications
-        * ASG only: great for non-web apps in production (workers, etc)
-    * ElasticBeanStalk has 3 components:
-        * application
-			*  collection of Elastic Beanstalk components (environments, versions, configurations, ...)
-        * application version - each deployment gets assigned a version
-                * you deploy APP versions to environment and can promote APP versions to the next environment
-                * rollback feature to previous app version
-        * environment
-            * collection of AWS resources running an application version (only one application version at a time)
-            * tiers: web server environment tier & worker environment tier
-            * you can create multiple environments (dev, test, prod,... )
-    * full control over life cycle of environments:
-        ```mermaid
-        flowchart LR
-        A[create <br> application] ==>C["upload version <br> (+alias)"]
-        B[create <br> environments] ==>C
-        C==>D[release to <br> environments]
-        ```
-    * support for many platforms:
-        * GO; Java SE; Java with Tomcat; .Net on Windows Server with IIS
-        * Node.js; PHD; Python; Ruby, Packer Builder
-        * single-container / multi-container docker
-        * if not supported, you can create a custom platform (advanced)

 ## Amazon S3

 ### S3 Buckets and Objects